S7 Airlines Flight 778: Passengers and crew

-There were 195 passengers and 8 crew members aboard (two pilots and six flight attendants), totaling 203 people.
+There were 195 passengers and 8 crew members aboard (2 pilots and 6 flight attendants), totaling 203 people.
 The ITAR-Tass news agency in Russia reported that many children were among the passengers who were flying to a holiday on Lake Baikal, near Irkutsk, about 4200 km east of Moscow.
 A total of 14 children, up to age 12, were on board.
-Besides Russian citizens, there were 14 other non-Russians on board, 3 each from Germany, China, and Belarus, 2 each from Moldova and Poland and one from Azerbaijan.
+Besides Russian citizens, there were 14 other non-Russians on board, 3 each from Germany, China, and Belarus, 2 each from Moldova and Poland and 1 from Azerbaijan.

-Among the passengers were Maria Rasputin, the daughter of Russian writer Valentin Rasputin and Sergei Koryakov, the head of Federal Security Service (FSB) of Irkutsk region.
+Among the passengers were Maria Rasputina, the daughter of Russian writer Valentin Rasputin and Sergei Koryakov, the head of Federal Security Service (FSB) of Irkutsk region.

 The captain was 45-year-old Sergey Gennadievich Shibanov, who had been working for the airline since June 2005.
 He had 10,611 flight hours, including 1,056 hours on the Airbus A310.
 He graduated from Ulyanovsk Institute of Civil Aviation in 1991 and obtained his civil aviation pilot license in 1993.
 He was authorized to carry out international flights in 1997 and had been flying the A310 since May 2005.

 The first officer was 48-year-old Vladimir Grigoryevich Chernykh, who had 9,771 flight hours, with 158 of them on the Airbus A310.
 He graduated from Kirovograd Civil Aviation Flight Academy in 1983 and obtained his civil aviation license in 1996.
 He had undergone a conversion training in April 2006 and was subsequently appointed as a co-pilot of the Airbus A310 in May.